Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

   </div>
 </div>

-Each element is separated by a hyphen or minus sign ("-"; [Unicode specification](https://www.fileformat.info/info/unicode/char/2d/index.htm))
+Each element is separated by a hyphen or minus sign ("-"; [Unicode specification](https://www.fileformat.info/info/unicode/char/2d/index.htm)).

+---
-### Recommendation: use code editors or IDEs
+### Code editors or IDEs (optional)

 We recommend using a **code editor** or an **integrated development environment** (IDE) to create and edit most module files.

-Many code editors and IDE can open the module directory as a "project" or "working directory", which will help ensure no accidental changes are made to the rest of the library.
+When working locally on the library (**workflow B**), many code editors and IDE can open a module directory as a "project" or "working directory", which will help ensure no accidental changes are made outside the new module .
 Using such software will make editing more agile (e.g., autocomplete, syntax highlighting), help identify errors, and ease the use of command lines.
 Most will also offer seamless management of version control with Git.

 There are many options, but a good example is [Visual Studio Code](https://code.visualstudio.com/) by Microsoft or [RStudio](https://posit.co/download/rstudio-desktop/) by Posit.

+---

 ### Planning a directory structure

 A minimal set of files must be present and structured in a specific manner inside the directory to be considered a NASSA module.
-These files must be named exactly as referenced in the [NASSA schema](https://github.com/Archaeology-ABM/NASSA-schema).
+These files must be named following exactly [NASSA schema](https://github.com/Archaeology-ABM/NASSA-schema).
+The minimal set is the following:

 ```
 YYYY-SURNAME-001 (module root)